The Mallorca Files

 A second series was confirmed on 11 November 2019, before the first episode was broadcast.
 Series 2 aired on BBC One from 1 February 2021 and all episodes were available on BBC iPlayer from that date.
-The third series is currently in production, with filming starting on location in Palma in early March 2023.
+It was later recommissioned for a third series, which was filmed in Mallorca between March and July 2023.
+The third series began airing on 8 August 2024 on Prime.

 Synopsis

-Total opposites Miranda Blake, a Welsh Detective Constable with London's Metropolitan Police, and Max Winter, a German detective, are teamed up by Inés Villegas, the Chief of Palma Police, to solve crimes, generally ones committed against the international community, on the island of Mallorca.
-Usually Inés gives them cases with less importance as the detectives are not Spanish.
+Total opposites Miranda Blake from Wales, a Detective Constable with London's Metropolitan Police, and Max Winter, a German detective, are forced to team up to solve crimes by Inés Villegas, the Chief of Palma Police.
+They are generally ones committed against the international community on the island of Mallorca, Villegas usually giving them cases with less importance because they are not Spanish detectives.